How to Become a Software Developer Without a Four-Year Degree

 What Does a Software Developer Do?

-Software developers design, build, and maintain the applications and systems we use every day.
-Their responsibilities may include:
+Software developers design, build, and maintain applications and systems.
+Their responsibilities commonly include:

 - Writing, testing, and debugging code